department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/hospitalization.md

 template: 4-action-page-pending
 ---

-Did you spend time in a VA hospital or other VA-approved hospital for a disability related to your military service (called a service-connected disability)?
-If you did, you may be able to get added disability compensation or benefits with a temporary 100% disability rating during your hospital stay.
+Did you spend time in a VA hospital or a VA-approved hospital for a disability related to your military service (called a service-connected disability)?
+If you did, you may be able to get added disability compensation or benefits with a temporary 100% disability rating for the time you spent in the hospital.
 Find out if you can get this benefit.

 <div class="call-out" markdown="1">